bitcoin-dot-org/Bitcoin.org/docs/assisting-with-translations.md

 ### 14. I can’t find a team for my own language.
 Who should I contact to add a new language?

 If you do not have a Transifex account yet, just look at point “2.
-Login and join the Bitcoin.org Translation Team” of the section “Getting Started with the Translation Team” in this document.
+Login and join the Bitcoin.org Translation Team” of the section [Getting Started with the Translation Team](#getting-started-with-the-translation-team) in this document.
 When your language request is accepted or denied you will receive a notification.

 You can also contact one of the Team Leaders about this.
 Team Leaders are currently Simon AKA “Komodorpudel” (Telegram: @Komodorpudel) or Hendrawan AKA “khendraw” (Telegram: @khendraw).